Ansh-Choudhary-1/ThemeChanger/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This code snippet provide a workflow to change theme of a webpage using React-vite and Tailwind's class theme.

 Currently, two official plugins are available: